 “When trying anything new or difficult you need ignorance and confidence in equal measure.
 An enforced ignorance of what the future may hold and an unreasonable confidence in success.”
 Dudley “Tal” Stokes

-Dudley ‘Tal’ Stokes is hugely motivating.
-Founder member of the Jamaica Bobsleigh Team, Tal has encountered numerous obstacles in his lifetime.
+Dudley Stokes is a hugely motivating individual.
+The founding member of the Jamaica Bobsleigh Team, Dudley ‘Tal’ Stokes has encountered numerous obstacles in his lifetime.
 The team’s story featuring Dudley as the principle character, was immortalised in the film ‘Cool Runnings’.
-Considered an iconic film by many and with a massive fan base the team’s trainer was played by actor John Candy.
+Considered an iconic film by many and with a massive fan base, the team’s trainer was played by the late Hollywood actor John Candy.

-A four time Olympian Dudley went from what many regarded as an chancer to contender in only six years.
+A four time Olympian, Dudley went from what many regarded as an chancer to contender in only six years.
 Moreover, Dudley continues to maintain the same optimum mental health and physical heath because he believes they are closely linked.
-Full of inspiring mantra’s one he feels strongly about is , “good physical health leads to good mental health”.
+Full of inspiring mantra’s the one he feels most strongly about is , “good physical health leads to good mental health”.

 So whatever topic he is asked to speak about, he shares his wealth of knowledge and experience in a direct, humble entertaining and easily understood way.

 “Dudley was so personable and humble; he spoke with a real charm that resonated with a number of colleagues.
 He had some great nuggets of information and some great mantras that struck a chord (such as live a life that matters).
 He handled the Q&A very well as there were lots of questions asked of him (a sign of how engaging he was that people wanted to know more).”